2023 McNeese Cowboys baseball team

-The 2023 McNeese Cowboys baseball team represents McNeese State University during the 2023 NCAA Division I baseball season.
-The Cowboys play their home games at Joe Miller Ballpark and are led by tenth–year head coach Justin Hill.
+The 2023 McNeese Cowboys baseball team represented McNeese State University during the 2023 NCAA Division I baseball season.
+The Cowboys played their home games at Joe Miller Ballpark and were led by tenth–year head coach Justin Hill.
 They are members of the Southland Conference.

 Preseason

 Southland Conference Coaches Poll

 The Southland Conference Coaches Poll was released on February 3, 2023.
 McNeese was picked to finish first in the Southland Conference with 118 votes and 7 first place votes.

 Preseason All-Southland team

 Five McNeese players were named to the conference preseason first team.
 Three McNeese players were named to the conference preseason second team.